seyoungcho2/ComposeDynamicTheme/README.md

 ## ThemeModelKey
-ThemeModelKey is a key to register ThemeModel and access registered ThemeModel.
+The ThemeModelKey is used to register the ThemeModel and access the registered ThemeModel.
-- ThemeModelKey can be declared by using of function on ThemeModelKey
+- ThemeModelKey can be declared by using the function on ThemeModelKey
 ```kotlin
 val THEME_MODEL_KEY_BLUE = ThemeModelKey.of("Blue")
 ```
-- ThemeModelKey.Default is predefined for default theme.
-If current theme is not set then ThemeModelKey.Default is used get ThemeModel.
-Or you can also access default ThemeModel using it.
+- ThemeModelKey.Default is predefined for the default theme.
+If the current theme is not set, then ThemeModelKey.Default is used to retrieve the ThemeModel.
+Alternatively, you can also access the default ThemeModel using it.
 ```kotlin
 DynamicThemeService.getInstance(context).getThemeModel(ThemeModelKey.Default)
 ```
 <br><br>

 ## ThemeModel
-ThemeModel is data class for saving Themes.
-ThemeModel contains three parameters.
+The ThemeModel is a data class for saving themes.
+It contains three parameters:
-- ColorPalette: Color combinations for Theme.
+- ColorPalette: Color combinations for the theme.
-- Typography: Configurations of typographies for Theme.
+- Typography: Configurations of typography for the theme.
-- Shapes: Shape configuration for Theme
+- Shapes: Shape configurations for the theme."
 ```kotlin
 data class ThemeModel(
     val colorPalette: ColorPalette = ColorPalette(),